chrmorais/PanPublisher/README.md

 A simple BASH wrapper to export a Markdown source to PDF, ePUB, Kindle and more.

+Devlopment stalled for a while.
+Will resume soon.

 Requirements
 ------------
 * Pandoc (1.12 or newer) -- to export Markdown source